fdrepo/www.flutterdoctor.com/docs/README.md

 * [Service students](): those who can give constructive feedback and help reflect products experience back to developers.

 # Our Design Principles
-* Minimalism as much as possible.
+* Minimalism AMAP.
-* Domain and Test Driven Design as much as possible.
+* Domain and Test Driven AMAP.
-* Immutable and Reactive Design as much as possible.
+* Immutable and Reactive AMAP.
-* Less Hierarchy, More Tags as much as possible.
+* Less Hierarchy, More Tags AMAP.
-* Cognitive Balance and Constructivism as much as possible.
+* Cognitive Balance and Constructivism AMAP.

 # Our Sponsors